Annie Dillard

 Dillard and Chee: Writing Teacher and Student

-Of great interest to me is the third essay, “The Writing Life,” not because I profess to live one (though I do live a reasonable semblance of one), but because its focuses on Chee’s instructor at Wesleyan (circa 1989), Annie Dillard, an icon of some stature among the writing crowd and, as you might have guessed, me.
+In his essay, “The Writing Life,” Alexander Chee shares wisdom that should interest writers of any genre.
+Certainly it intrigued me — not because I profess to live a writing life (though I do live a reasonable semblance of one), but because the essay focuses on Chee’s instructor at Wesleyan (circa 1989), Annie Dillard, an icon of some stature among the writing crowd and, as you might have guessed, me.

 Though it cannot possibly be the same, reading the essay gives you a feel for what it would be like to sit in Annie’s class.
 Chee graciously shares nuggets of wisdom passed along by Dillard to his class.
 For your viewing pleasure, here are but a few of them: